Mortgage Refinance Break-Even Calculator: Is It Worth It?

 Key Takeaways for Mortgage Refinancing

-• Break-Even Point: When monthly savings equal closing costs, deciding if refinancing pays off.
+• Break-Even Point: Your break-even point is when monthly savings equal your closing costs—that’s when refinancing starts to truly pay off.

-• Other Goals: Refinancing can shorten terms, switch loan types, or access equity.
+• Other Goals: Refinancing can also shorten your term, switch loan types, or help you access home equity—not just lower your payment.

 What Is Mortgage Refinancing?

 Refinancing replaces your current home loan with a new one, often with better terms.
 Most homeowners refinance for lower rates, but there are other compelling reasons.
-Timing matters—low rates or improved credit can amplify savings.
+Think of it as trading your old mortgage for a new one that (ideally) fits your life better today.
+Timing matters—lower rates or improved credit can amplify savings.
 Here’s why refinancing might work for you.

 Financial Benefits of Refinancing